mwchung24/SelfieGram/README.md

 ### Header

-Give the user the ability to navigate through the site.
+Gives the user the ability to navigate through the site.
 The logo on the top-left will navigate the user to the photo feed page.
-The buttons on the right are buttons that navigate to user profile, photo upload, and logout, respectively.
+The buttons on the right will navigate the user to the user profile page, photo upload modal, and logout, respectively.
 The search bar will be implemented in the soon future.

 ![image of header](docs/images/header.png)